Ansh23d/smart-data-cleaner-agent/README.md

 - **Cleaning plan generation** — one call to Claude Sonnet, which reads a summary of your data profile and proposes cleaning steps as structured JSON
 - **KPI generation** — one call to Claude Sonnet, which reads the column names, types, and domain context and returns four KPIs with pandas code

 If a generated code snippet fails to execute, Claude Haiku automatically attempts a fix (up to two retries).
-All other steps — profiling, execution, validation, chart generation — run locally with no LLM involvement.
+All other steps: profiling, execution, validation, chart generation — run locally with no LLM involvement.

 ---